-If you are always clenching and/or grinding your teeth (especially while you sleep at night) and you have joint pain, you should talk to Plano, TX dentist Dr. Mark Sowell about wearing teeth guards for grinding teeth.
+If you are always clenching and/or grinding your teeth (especially while you sleep at night) and you have joint and jaw pain, you should talk to our dentist in Plano TX.
+Dr. Mark Sowell recommends wearing teeth guards to prevent grinding teeth and curb the behavior.
 Also known as a dental splint, a teeth grinding mouthguard protects your teeth while you are sleeping and unaware of jaw movements.

 Symptoms of Teeth Grinding

 There are many symptoms of teeth grinding and some people may not have symptoms at all.
 Some of the most obvious symptoms include: